Course Finder

 Undergraduate (Level 8 NFQ , Credits 240 )

 Pharmacology is the scientific study of drugs and their action on biological systems, ranging from genes and cells up to tissues and even human populations.
 A drug is any substance given to a human or animal with the intention of changing the state of body function: to relieve pain, treat cancer, eliminate infection or improve health.
 Pharmacology is also concerned with the use of drugs as investigative tools to obtain a better understanding of cellular and physiological processes in both health and disease.
-In the UCD Pharmacology course, students will have the opportunity to take part in drug development research.
+At UCD, Pharmacology students will have the opportunity to take part in drug development research.

 For more information regarding this course, please click School of Biomolecular and Biomedical Science